omhpathak/cmsc398F-fall22/Projects/Project-1/README.md

 - YOU WILL RECEIVE A 0 ON THE PROJECT IF YOU DO SO

 ### Submit:
-- Submit a file of your code to ELMS named with with the following format: LastName-FirstName-p1.py
+- Submit your blockchain.py file to ELMS.